Civil Engineering (CE)

 CE 421 Environmental Engineering 4 Cr.

 This course covers the basics of air, water, waste and noise pollution in the context of quality, control and treatment design using sustainable engineering practices.
 New and emerging contaminants as well as their impact on the environment will be covered along with a primer on risk assessment and other contemporary environmental engineering issues.
-Classroom 3 hours, Laboratory 3 hours, Co/Prerequisite: EG 303 and CH 104, or instructor permission.
+Classroom 3 hours, Laboratory 3 hours.
+Prerequisite: EG 303, CH 104; or concurrent enrollment in each.

 CE 422 Waste and Water Treatment 3 Cr.